Zombie apocalypse: Academic research

 According to a 2009 Carleton University and University of Ottawa epidemiological analysis, an outbreak of slow zombies "is likely to lead to the collapse of civilization, unless it is dealt with quickly."
 Based on mathematical modelling, the authors concluded that offensive strategies were the most reliable, due to risks that can compromise a quarantine.
-They also found that a cure would leave a few humans alive, since this would do little to slow the infection rate.
+They also found that a cure would leave few humans alive, since this would do little to slow the infection rate.
 The study determined that the most likely long-term outcome of such an outbreak would be the extinction of humans.
 This conclusion stems from the study's reasoning that the primary epidemiological risk of zombies is the continual growth of the infected population, a phenomenon which would only cease with the infection or death of all surviving humans.

 In 2017, a group of students from the University of Leicester Department of Physics and Astronomy used an epidemiological model called a SIRS model to plot the spread of a zombie infection.
 Their findings were presented in the Journal of Physics Special Topics.
-The study concluded that on the 100th day of the epidemic, only 273 human survivors would remain, outnumbered by a million-to-one undead.
+The study concluded that on the 100th day of the epidemic, only 273 human survivors would remain, outnumbered a million-to-one by the undead.
 A follow-up study using different parameters showed that the human population could recover.

 Government

 On May 18, 2011, the Centers for Disease Control and Prevention (CDC) published an article, Preparedness 101: Zombie Apocalypse providing tips on preparing to survive a zombie invasion.
-In a blog post, assistant surgeon general Ali S. Khan wrote, "That’s right, I said z-o-m-b-i-e a-p-o-c-a-l-y-p-s-e.
-You may laugh now, but when it happens you’ll be happy you read this".
+In a blog post, assistant surgeon general Ali S. Khan wrote, "That's right, I said z-o-m-b-i-e a-p-o-c-a-l-y-p-s-e.
+You may laugh now, but when it happens you'll be happy you read this".
 The post provided instructions for preparing for a zombie onslaught, as a comical way to prepare the public for similar emergencies, such as a hurricane or pandemic.
 CDC spokesman Dave Daigle said that the campaign was a response to a question about whether zombies were a potential danger due to radiation in Japan.

 In the unclassified document titled "CONOP 8888", officers from U.S. Strategic Command used a zombie apocalypse scenario as a training template for operations, emergencies and catastrophes, as a tool to teach cadets about the basic concepts of military plans and disaster preparation using its admittedly outlandish premise.

 Weather

-On October 17, 2011, The Weather Channel published an article, "How To Weather the Zombie Apocalypse" that included a fictional interview with a director of research at the CDD, the "Center for Disease Development".
+On October 17, 2011, The Weather Channel published an article, "How to Weather the Zombie Apocalypse" that included a fictional interview with a director of research at the CDD, the "Center for Disease Development".
 The interview involved "Dr. Dale Dixon" answering questions about how different weather conditions affect zombies' abilities.
 Questions included "How does the temperature affect zombies' abilities?
 Do they run faster in warmer temperatures?
 Do they freeze if it gets too cold?"